 When we throw food away, we remove important nourishment from the soil nutrient cycle that can be used to grow food and support biodiversity.
 But food waste in landfills also generates greenhouse gas emissions.
 In a landfill, food waste undergoes anaerobic decomposition (without oxygen) and generates methane—a far more potent greenhouse gas than carbon dioxide (CO2).
 In contrast, most home and garden composting is aerobic (with oxygen) and, when done correctly, virtually eliminates methane emissions.
 Aerobic composting also stores carbon in the soil.

-At the landfill, this food waste would have otherwise generated about 19,791.3 lbs (8.98 metric tons) CO2 equivalent.
-That’s around the same emissions from using 1009 gallons of gasoline in a car—or 25,225 miles driven with 25mpg fuel economy.
+That’s around the same emissions from using 551 gallons of gasoline in a car, or 13,775 miles driven with 25mpg fuel economy.

 We collect food waste from: